-- to the extent that the Town of Blue River has jurisdiction over their activities that are within the scope of the Land Use Code. - Personal recreational motorized vehicle means a motorized vehicle designed and intended for, and primarily limited to use in, the personal pursuit and enjoyment of outdoor recreational activities, including motorcycles, trailbikes, snowmobiles, all-terrain vehicles. low power scooters, golf carts, motorized bicycles, and boats, but not including a common passenger vehicle or a recreational vehicle as defined by the Colorado Model Traffic Code (2020 edition). - Plan drawing means a drawing on a horizontal plane showing a view from above. - Plans means the drawings, profiles, cross sections, working drawings, and supplemental drawings, or reproductions thereof, approved by the Town or building official, which show the location, character, dimensions, or details of the work. - Planning Commission means the officially appointed Planning and Zoning Commission for the Town of Blue River as a body and when acting in the body's official capacity at the request of the Board of Trustees or attending a properly noticed public meeting.
-Planning Commission does not include or refer to any individual of the Commission or group of individuals when not engaged in a properly noticed public meeting. - Professional engineer means a person or firm currently licensed and in good standing as an engineer in the State of Colorado. - Plat, final (or final plat) means a map, drawing or chart upon which the subdivider presents proposals for the physical development of a subdivision, and which a person submits for Town approval and intends to record in final form following Town approval. - Playground equipment means items commonly associated with outdoor recreational activities for children, such as seesaw, merry-go-round, swing set, slide, jungle gym, chin-up bars, sandbox, trapeze rings, playhouses, or mazes. - Pole barn means a structure for which 70 percent or more of the perimeter is permanently open. - Preliminary plan means the preliminary drawings described in these regulations indicating the proposed manner or layout of the subdivision to be submitted to the Board for approval. - Principal permitted in reference to a use, building, structure, or dwelling unit on a means the use, building, structure, or dwelling unit is lawfully authorized for a lot by the applicable zone district and which does not require specific approval of the Town. - Project application means a document or set of documents, prepared in the form promulgated by the Town Manager, which provide(s) at a minimum the information necessary to identify and contact the Owner and, if applicable, the Applicant, describes at a general level a proposed development or improvement(s), and which is submitted to the Town for the purpose of seeking Town consideration and approval on the development or improvement pursuant to the Land Use Code.
+Plan drawing means a drawing on a horizontal plane showing a view from above.

+- Plans means the drawings, profiles, cross sections, working drawings, and supplemental drawings, or reproductions thereof, approved by the Town or building official, which show the location, character, dimensions, or details of the work. - Planning Commission means the officially appointed Planning and Zoning Commission for the Town of Blue River as a body and when acting in the body's official capacity at the request of the Board of Trustees or attending a properly noticed public meeting.
+Planning Commission does not include or refer to any individual of the Commission or group of individuals when not engaged in a properly noticed public meeting.

+Professional engineer means a person licensed as an engineer in the State of Colorado.

+- Plat, final (or final plat) means a map, drawing or chart upon which the subdivider presents proposals for the physical development of a subdivision, and which a person submits for Town approval and intends to record in final form following Town approval. - Playground equipment means items commonly associated with outdoor recreational activities for children, such as seesaw, merry-go-round, swing set, slide, jungle gym, chin-up bars, sandbox, trapeze rings, playhouses, or mazes.

+Pole barn means a structure for which 70 percent or more of the perimeter is permanently open.

+- Preliminary plan means the preliminary drawings described in these regulations indicating the proposed manner or layout of the subdivision to be submitted to the Board for approval. - Principal permitted in reference to a use, building, structure, or dwelling unit on a means the use, building, structure, or dwelling unit is lawfully authorized for a lot by the applicable zone district and which does not require specific approval of the Town. - Project application means a document or set of documents, prepared in the form promulgated by the Town Manager, which provide(s) at a minimum the information necessary to identify and contact the Owner and, if applicable, the Applicant, describes at a general level a proposed development or improvement(s), and which is submitted to the Town for the purpose of seeking Town consideration and approval on the development or improvement pursuant to the Land Use Code.